 Olive oil is a staple of the Mediterranean diet, which has been shown to improve longevity and reduce chronic diseases (5).
 It’s rich in omega-seven fatty acids, so it also helps you maintain your weight by enhancing metabolism.
-In fact, some studies have found that people who consume olive oil every day may be at lower risk for obesity than those who don’t (2).
+In fact, some studies have found that people who follow a Mediterranean diet (which involves consuming olive oil every day) may be at lower risk for obesity than those who don’t (2).

-Some oils such as corn or soybean are high in saturated fats (which can raise cholesterol levels) but contain little to no healthful monounsaturated fat like olive oil does; others such as sesame seed or coconut oils provide beneficial nutrients but do not contain enough calories per tablespoon to keep hunger satisfied when eaten alone.
+Some oils such as corn or soybean are high in polyunsaturated fats but contain little to no healthful monounsaturated fat like olive oil does; others such as coconut oil provide beneficial nutrients but are high in saturated fat (which may raise cholesterol levels).
 Olive oil offers all these benefits plus its versatility makes it an excellent choice for cooking.

 Olive oil is also rich in antioxidants, which offer strong protection against heart disease and cancer as well as many other chronic diseases (15).
 Eating a diet high in these fatty acids has been shown to lower levels of bad cholesterol (LDL) while increasing good cholesterol (HDL).